parthvijayvargiya29/Jamii/replit.md

 - `postgresql` - Use PostgreSQL (production)

 ## Recent Changes
-- Initial project scaffolding created
+- Added complete database schema with 7 tables
-- Organized backend with routes, controllers, middleware, models structure
+- Implemented relationships between restaurants, users, inventory, recipes, and cleaning tasks
-- Added JWT authentication utilities
+- Added indexes for query optimization
-- Added role-based authorization middleware
+- Created in-memory storage with CRUD operations for all entities
-- Configured database abstraction for SQLite/PostgreSQL switching
+- Two restaurants are seeded on startup ("Restaurant A" and "Restaurant B")